B.C. churches flout COVID-19 health restrictions, proceed with indoor Easter services

 Read more: Some B.C. churches planning in-person services for Easter Sunday, despite COVID-19 restrictions

-“Doctors are up and down all the time, whether it’s margarine, butter, this, that and everything,” they said.
+“Doctors are up and down all the time, whether it’s margarine, butter, this, that and everything.”

 “They don’t tell any of us people that pay their wages at all what’s really going on.
 They come up with all these stats all the time.
 How do I know if they’re true or not? … I don’t want to live in China, I don’t want to live in North Korea.
 This supposedly used to be a good country.”